 Step 9.
 Spray the chain with chain cleaner while you rotate the rear wheel to coat the entire chain.
 Let the cleaner sit for a minute, then use a nylon brush to remove the built-up dirt from the chain, again rotating the rear wheel to access the entire chain.
 Rinse off the chain cleaner with water and dry the chain with a rag.

 Step 10.
-Spray the chain with chain lube while rotating the rear wheel.
-Just make sure you get the lube in between the chain links and you’re done.
+Spray the chain with chain lube while rotating the rear wheel, making sure you get the lube in between the chain links and you’re done.